-New York is the city that never sleeps; it is a melting pot of sizzling cultures packed into five boroughs (the Bronx, Brooklyn, Queens, Manhattan, and Staten Island).
-New York is my home and it is where my obsession with cooking and baking began as a young child.
+New York is the city that never sleeps (and I can’t sleep because I’m day dreaming about this churros recipe); it is a melting pot of sizzling cultures packed into five boroughs– the Bronx, Brooklyn, Queens, Manhattan, and Staten Island.
+New York City is my home.
+It’s where I grew up enjoying churros, and it’s where my obsession with cooking and baking began as a young child.

 I have always traveled around NYC using the preferred method of transportation- the subway, which is used by most New Yorkers on a day-to-day basis.
 Being a born and raised New Yorker, using the subway becomes something that has been etched into my blood.